Qantas Hangar, Longreach: History

 In 1926, the development of aerial communications throughout the Commonwealth was encouraged during an Imperial Conference in London, resulting in Prime Minister Stanley Bruce increasing the budget for civil aviation.
 In the same year, production of DH50 aeroplanes under licence from de Havilland commenced in the Longreach hangar.
 Although this practice ceased in 1929 when the DH50s were superseded by the more complex DH61s, the construction of aeroplanes became a secondary industry in the grazing district, creating jobs for many local people.
 This new use necessitated extensions to the hangar which included the additions of workshops at the sides and sliding doors to the front.

 In June 1930, Qantas ended its occupation of the Longreach hangar when the headquarters were moved to Brisbane.
 This move was generated by the realisation that a takeover was imminent if they remained a small outback company.
 In 1934, Qantas merged with Imperial Airways.

 During the Second World War, the hangar was used by the Royal Australian Air Force and subsequently by the United States Air Force.
 After the war, the hangar became a terminal for the domestic services of various airlines, including local Longreach airline, Somerset Airways.

 The most extensive alterations were carried out in the 1960s when a passenger terminal comprising a waiting room, a trolley way for baggage and offices was constructed at the north east corner of the building.
 At the same time, the roof sheeting, purlins and primary roof trusses were replaced and additional purlins were installed.
 The plans for these alteration were drawn by the Commonwealth Department in 1960; however the work was not completed until 1963.

 The signage to the gable ends has been repainted a number of times.
 The Allom Lovell Marquis-Kyle Conservation Plan states that the positions of the gables were reversed during the 1963 alterations and that the signs were repainted in 1963, 1969 and 1972.
 The 1969 repainting included the painting over of the sign on the southern end which originally read Qantas Empire Airlines, the name resulting from the 1934 merge with Imperial Airways to enable international flights to England.

-The hangar remained in use until 1996 when it was altered for re-use as the Qantas Founders Outback Museum illustrating the history of Qantas.
+The hangar remained in use until 1996 when it was altered for re-use as the Qantas Founders Museum illustrating the history of Qantas.